MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 - Before you begin, please read this article in its entirety.
 For some steps there is downtime required.
 During this downtime, public folders will not be accessible by anyone.

+    > [!NOTE]
+    > Especially, read the Known issues section at the end of this article.

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).